-In October 2020, BYES launched a new 'Speak Up' campaign which introduced an independent partner providing a telephone hotline and an online platform for employees to confidentially and anonymously report incidences of harassment and bullying.
-This ensures that those at risk and who may not have access to email or other methods of reporting will still be able to report any concerns on a timely basis.
+In October 2020, BYES launched a 'Speak Up' campaign in which BYES introduced an independent partner providing a telephone hotline and an online platform for employees to confidentially and anonymously report (if they want) incidences of harassment and bullying.
+This ensures that those at risk and who may not have immediate access to email will still be able to report any concerns on a timely basis.